aaron-22766/42_born2beroot/evalknowledge.md

 - UFW = Uncomplicated Firewall
 - utility designed to simplify the setup and management of firewall rules (ip-tables rules)
 - gives us control of who or what is able to access the server and restrict traffic by only allowing certain ports
-- protects from accidents (example: an inexperienced user accidentally opens ports without knowing it)
+- protects from accidents -> example: an inexperienced user accidentally opens ports without knowing it
 - it therefore adds extra layers of security

 #### What is SSH and why use it?
 - SSH = Secure (Socket) Shell
-- secure protocol sending encrypted information between servers
+- secure protocol for sending encrypted information or setting up a secure connection between computers (based on IP address)
 - uses public key pairs or asymmetric cryptography to authenticate hosts -> example: person A sends locked suitcase to person B who attaches his own lock and sends it back to person A who removes his own lock and sends it back to person B who can now remove his own lock and access the contents of the suitcase (suitcase was locked through the entire shipping procedure = secure from unwanted access)
 - you should use it to maintain your privacy on the internet